 Welcome back to another installment of the Monday Morning Critic.
 In this space each week, I’ll be looking at the week that was in addition to the week ahead in television.
 The format will shift each week, as the world of TV will dictate the form and content of each piece.
-In this week’s installment: what The CW’s dramas are getting right that those on other major networks are mostly getting wrong.
+In this week’s installment: what is holding this season of ‘Arrow’ back, and what the film ‘Boyhood’ says about the state of television.

 Team ‘Arrow’ has officially reunited to quell the “Uprising,” and Starling City couldn't be better off by the additional protectors forged in Brick’s reign of Glades terror.
 Psych!
 Laurel will have to square off with her own undead sister first, a battle of “Canaries,” while the secret identities of Starling’s superheroes may not stay secret for long.

 ‘Arrow’ season 3 lets loose its 12th installment of the year with “Uprising,” as Malcolm Merlyn partners with the remaining team for a final assault on Brick (Vinnie Jones), and Oliver makes his grand return to Starling City.